whooohq/whq-wordpress-starter-elementor/plugins/essential-addons-for-elementor-lite/readme.txt

 - Few minor bugfix and improvements

 = 3.0.0 - 22/05/2019 =
-- Refractored code for better performance
+- Refactored code for better performance
 - Minimized dependencies to keep the plugin lighter
 - Lots of bugfix and improvements